 Every module will have a short answer assignment and a project, which is designed to get you thinking, and more importantly, writing about and experiencing the topics discussed in that module.
 Each paper is only two-paged double spaced (with 12-point Arial or Times New Roman font with no more than 1-inch margins on the header, footer, left, and right margins), so be concise and make sure to address all questions.
-Each module's assignments will be worth 2% of your grade, so with 10 graded submissions, this will total 20% of your final grade.
+Each module's assignments will be worth 2% of your grade (1% for the short answer assignment and 1% for the project), so with 20 graded submissions, this will total 20% of your final grade.